ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 **(10 Records added to ODM2Core.Methods)**

 #### People
 There is no separate People table in ODM1.
 However, there is a contact person for each organization in the ODM1.Sources table.

-1. Created a record in the ODM2.People table for each person in the ODM1.Sources table.
-2. *I used a substring function that splits the person's name into first and last.  this may not work for all names - especially in cases where someone has input a middle name or initial*.
+So, I created a record in the ODM2.People table for each person in the ODM1.Sources table. *I used a substring function that splits the person's name into first and last.  this may not work for all names - especially in cases where someone has input a middle name or initial*.
 The mapping may be imperfect for some ODM1 databases.

+1. Set ODM2Core.People.PersonFirstName = CAST(SUBSTRING(ODM1.Sources.ContactName, 1, CHARINDEX(' ', ODM1.Sources.ContactName) - 1) AS VARCHAR(255))
+2. Set ODM2Core.People.PersonLastName = CAST(SUBSTRING(ODM1.Sources.ContactName, CHARINDEX(' ', ODM1.Sources.ContactName) + 1, 8000) AS VARCHAR(255))

 **(4 Records added to ODM2Core.People)**

 #### Affiliations
 There is no Affiliations entity in ODM1.
 So, I just mapped the PersonIDs to the Organizations from which they came in the ODM1 database.

-1. Get ODM2.Affiliations.PersonID from the People tabl
+1. Set ODM2Core.Affiliations.PersonID = ODM2Core.People.PersonID
-2. Set ODM2.Affiliations.OrganizationID = ODM1.Sources.SourceID
+2. Set ODM2Core.Affiliations.OrganizationID = ODM1.Sources.SourceID
-3. Set ODM2.Affiliations.IsPrimaryOrganizationContact = 1 - this is essentially what inclusion of this person in the the ODM1 Sources table meant.
+3. Set ODM2Core.Affiliations.IsPrimaryOrganizationContact = 1 - this is essentially what inclusion of this person in the the ODM1 Sources table meant.
-4. Set ODM2.Affiliations.AffiliationStartDate = the current system date. *This is a total punt, but didn't know what else to do since it is required and ODM1 does not have this information.*
+4. Set ODM2Core.Affiliations.AffiliationStartDate = the current system date. *This is a total punt, but didn't know what else to do since it is required and ODM1 does not have this information.*
-5. Set ODM2.Affiliations.AffiliationEndDate = NULL - *ODM1 does not have thing information, but it's nullable*
+5. Set ODM2Core.Affiliations.AffiliationEndDate = NULL - *ODM1 does not have thing information, but it's nullable*
-6. Set ODM2.Affiliations.PrimaryPhone = ODM1.Sources.Phone
+6. Set ODM2Core.Affiliations.PrimaryPhone = ODM1.Sources.Phone
-7. Set ODM2.Affiliations.PrimaryEmail = ODM1.Sources.Email
+7. Set ODM2Core.Affiliations.PrimaryEmail = ODM1.Sources.Email
-8. Set ODM2.Affiliations.PrimaryAddress = ODM1.Sources.Address + ODM1.Sources.City + ODM1.Sources.State + ODM1.Sources.State + ODM1.Sources.Zipcode
+8. Set ODM2Core.Affiliations.PrimaryAddress = ODM1.Sources.Address + ODM1.Sources.City + ODM1.Sources.State + ODM1.Sources.State + ODM1.Sources.Zipcode

 **(7 Records added to ODM2Core.Affiliations)**